tgminh/HPR-based-point-cloud-streaming/README.md

-# Point Cloud Hidden Point Removal using Camera Trajectory
+# Dynamic Adaptive Point Cloud Streaming with Viewport-Aware Hidden Point Removal

-Implementation of a frame-wise Hidden Point Removal (HPR) pipeline for dynamic point clouds based on the viewport-dependent optimization idea presented in the ISM 2024 paper.

-The project processes point cloud sequences together with a camera trajectory and removes points that are not visible from the user's viewpoint.

----
+Implementation of a dynamic adaptive point cloud streaming pipeline proposed in:

+- **A Server-driven View-aware Point Cloud Video Streaming Framework**, IEEE International Symposium on Multimedia (ISM), 2024.
+- **A Toward Optimal Viewport Adaptive Volumetric Video Streaming: Problem, Essential Tools, and Datasets**, IEEE International Conference on Ubiquitous and Future Networks (ICUFN), 2025.

+## Overview

+Point cloud streaming systems typically transmit the entire point cloud regardless of the user's current viewpoint, resulting in significant bandwidth overhead.

+The ISM 2024 framework introduces a viewport-aware strategy in which only potentially visible points are retained before transmission.
+Hidden Point Removal (HPR) is employed to estimate visible regions from the user viewpoint.

 ## Project Structure